gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Route.md

 > `optional` **exact\_url**: `string`

-- The exact URL of the route.
+- The exact url of the route.

 ***